- Support and service

 -

 - Job title: Primula.
-Contact the HR department to change the title permanently.
-Contact the Communications Department to change to or from a temporary title (e.g. head of department or dean) or to/from associate professor.
+Contact the Office of Human Resources to change the title permanently.
+Contact the Communications Office to change to or from a temporary title (e.g. Head of Department or Dean) or to/from associate professor.

-- Telectronic phone number, room: The switching system.
-Contact the info center to make changes.
+- Phone number, room: The switching system.
+Contact Service Center to make changes.

-- Email: The account management system.
-Contact your IT department to make changes.
+- E-mail: The account management system.
+Contact the IT department to make changes.

 Personal photo

-The photo is published on your personal page and can also be downloaded from there in high resolution.
-You can either refer media to the page or download it yourself and send it to, for instance, journals or publishing houses.
-External publication of the photo requires that the name of the photographer is stated (normally “Linnaeus University”).
+The photo will appear on your personal page and can also be downloaded in high resolution.
+You can refer media to the page, or use the photo yourself in, for example, journals or book projects.
+For external use, the photographer’s name must be stated – usually “Linnaeus University”.

 Directly below the information box, you will find the button Edit my information.
 Click on this to add or update information about you.

 - Tick whether you are a teacher and/or researcher.
-This information is important as it is used to improve the search function on Lnu.se.
+This information is important as it is used to improve the search function at Lnu.se.

 - Choose whether or not your mobile number should be shown (as a standard, it is not shown).

-- Below this, there a four boxes in which you add texts about yourself and what work you do.
-If you do not write anything, nothing is shown here.
+- Below this, there a four boxes in which you add texts about yourself and the work you do.
+If you do not write anything, the field is not shown.
 Write in Swedish on your Swedish page and in English on your English page!
 Remember to include keywords that describe your work.
-Keep in mind that visitors to Lnu.se have differing backgrounds and knowledge.
+Keep in mind that visitors to Lnu.se have different backgrounds and knowledge.

-- In the field “Teaching”, describe what teaching you do.
+- In the field Teaching, describe the teaching that you do.

 The research groups to which you belong and the research projects that you are working with or have worked with will be shown automatically on your personal page.
-If these are not correct, contact the research communications officers.
+If these are not correct, contact the Communications Office.

 Below the information about you, you will find the button Settings for groups/projects.
-Click on this.
+Normally, there is no point in changing anything, but by clicking it, you can:

 - Choose to show the research groups to which you belong and your ongoing and completed research projects as cards, as a list, or not to show them at all.